 This is a low voltage Xeon, with a feature size of 45 nm.
 Each Xeon contains two dies, each with two cores on it.
 This is not a very elegant solution, but it does keep the individual die sizes small, which likely helps with yield.
 All of the usual features are supported.
 Intel's TDP is 50w.
 There is no hyperthreading.
 For my benchmarks, 8 cores (2 sockets) is about 50% faster than my 4 core AMD Phenom II at 3ghz.
 The worst part about the L5420 is that is uses FB-DIMM memory, which takes about 10watts per stick, and really could use some kind of serious cooling.
 All of the memory hangs off of a memory controller, which isn't ideal.
 AMD built the memory controller into the CPU, and Intel eventually followed suit, after this Xeon.

 This is a low voltage Xeon, with a feature size of 45 nm.
-Unlike the L5420, there is a single die with four cores on it.
+Intel calls this family the "Gamestown" Unlike the L5420, there is a single die with four cores on it.
 All of the usual features are supported.
 Intel's TDP is 60w.
 There is hyperthreading, but it doesn't work nearly as well as it did on the older LV Xeons I have owned (the 1.6ghz, 2.6ghz and 2.8ghz single core processors).
 For my benchmarks, 16 cores (2 sockets) is 215% faster than my 4 core AMD Phenom II at 3ghz.
-Using 8 threads the processors are 16% slower than 16 cores.
+Using 8 threads the processors are 16% slower than 16 threads.
 Using the fritz chess benchmark, 8 cores are 25% slower than 16 cores.
 Unlike the L5420 generation of processors, memory is directly attached to each socket.
 Even better, it is DDR3 (either registered or unregistered), not the dreadful, power sucking FB-DIMMs.
 The newer Xeons are generally more expensive than their AMD counterparts, but they perform faster and use less power.
 I could not have afforded the L5420 and L5520 when the processors were new, so I bought them used.
 The L5520 was $530 when first introduced.

 If you have comments or suggestions, Email me at email@example.com